ncbi/cxx-toolkit/pages/ch_compress.md

 	is >> MDecompress_Zip >> str;
 	is >> MDecompress_Zip >> os;

 But this simplicity comes at a price.
-All manipulators use default parameters and flags for the underlying compression methods, and they have have limited error reporting (see notes below) and data sources.
+All manipulators use default parameters and flags for the underlying compression methods, and they have limited error reporting (see notes below) and data sources.
 Each manipulator is just a shorthand for a [compression stream](#ch_compress.streams).
 It creates a corresponding compression/decompression/input/output stream, accepts passed parameter, perform a compression or decompression, puts the result data into the output, and then destroys itself.
 And all that in a single short line of code.

 **Notes**